Code-Institute-Submissions/aliclarke206-Milestone_1/README.md

 The iframe succesfully naviagates to the google maps link of the location of the clinc.

-the link for more information on the Alter G also successfully navigates the user to the Alter G homepage.
+The link for more information on the Alter G also successfully navigates the user to the Alter G homepage in a seperate tab.

 The HTML was checked using the [W3C validator Service](https://validator.w3.org/#validate_by_input)
 ## Deployment